Identify and remove invasive plants in Sligo to allow native plants and wildlife to thrive.

 We are in the process of losing the Park to non-native, invasive plants.
 Most of these plants were brought into this country intentionally as ornamentals.
 These plants found a good environment to grow and reproduce with few, if any, predators or diseases.
 Most grow far faster than native species and out-compete them.

-The FOSC RIP Program (Removing Invasive Plants) was formed to control and remove these unwanted plants.
-Since RIP’s inception in 2004, most non-native invasive vines been removed from mature trees in our Park.
+The FOSC Invasives Committee was formed to control and remove these destructive plants.
+Since its inception in 2004, many non-native invasive vines been removed from mature trees in our Park.
 Many non-native shrubs have also been removed so native shrubs can be reintroduced either by planting or natural seed dispersal.
-The Resources on Invasive Plants page has detailed information on common invasives that have migrated into Sligo Creek Park, typically from yards and landscaping.
+The Resources on Invasive Plants page has detailed information on common invasives that have migrated into Sligo Creek parkland, typically from yards and landscaping.

 Though a constant effort, invasive removal work is showing progress.
 There are fewer non-native plants in some parts of the park now and new growth of native species.
-No doubt climate change will bring to the Park some new species native to the southern states, but these will also bring their predators.
+Climate change has brought to the Park some new species native to the southern states, but these may also bring their predators.

-- Emerging invasives Italian Arum and Incised Fumewort (see photos this page)
+6. Italian Arum and Incised Fumewort (see photos further down this page)

 FOSC Weed Warriors